AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

 As a team owner in [!DNL Microsoft Teams], you can install the [!DNL Workfront for Microsoft Teams] app for each of your teams either from the [!DNL Microsoft] Store or from a file provided by [!DNL Workfront].

-* [Install [!DNL Workfront for Microsoft Teams] from the Microsoft Store](#install-dnl-workfront-for-microsoft-teams-from-the-dnl-microsoft-store)
+* [Install [!DNL Workfront for Microsoft Teams] from the Microsoft Store](#install-workfront-for-microsoft-teams-from-the-microsoft-store)
-* [Install [!DNL Workfront for Microsoft Teams] from a private file](#install-dnl-workfront-for-microsoft-teams-from-a-private-file)
+* [Install [!DNL Workfront for Microsoft Teams] from a private file](#install-workfront-for-microsoft-teams-from-a-private-file)

 ### Install [!DNL Workfront for Microsoft Teams] from the [!DNL Microsoft] Store